 During the lease term in Riverton

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Riverton, the tenant must allow us to enter the rental property.
-Some solid reasons to go into rental home are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Riverton, the tenant must allow us to come into the rental home.
+Some solid reasons to access rental property are to:

 - Inspect the rental,